 As a model for interface formation between a semiconductor surface and a layered organic material (Figure 1), silicon and its (001) facet are an obvious choice due to their technological prevalence and versatility in forming covalent bonds [31].
 Even though novel materials such as III/V compound semiconductors or transition metal dichalcogenides are increasingly incorporated in devices, the "post-silicon" age is only just appearing at the horizon [4].
 Si-based technology is very mature and will, for the foreseeable future, remain an important part of nanoelectronic devices.
-However, the methods used in this study are built upon first principles and insights are therefore transferable to other substrates.
+However, the methodology used in this study is built upon first principles and insights should therefore be transferable to other substrates.
+Other combinations of substrates and adsorbates thus might require a computation of the full system for an accurate description.